The occupational safety and health representative represents all of the workplace’s employees in OSH issues.

 - receive copies of these documents if it is necessary for carrying out the duties

-The employer must ensure that the occupational safety and health representative and vice representative have the opportunity to receive training required by their position.
+The employer must ensure that the occupational safety and health representative and deputy representative have the opportunity to receive training required by their position.
 The need for training and arranging training must be discussed within two months of the election of the occupational safety and health representative.

 Training shall take place during working hours, unless otherwise agreed in the collective agreement, for example.
-The training must not result in costs or loss of income for the occupational safety and health representative and vice representative.
+The training must not result in costs or loss of income for the occupational safety and health representative and deputy representative.

 Occupational safety and health representative’s time use